anubhavroy/CNN-for-Cifar-10/README.md

 step
 1. Download the data-set and substitute its location for the training and testing data in the code.
+2. Specify the location of the model to save weights values
-2. Install the necessary python packages.
+3. Install the necessary python packages.
-3. When training finishes, we have to just execute the main function to get the prediction results.
+4. When training finishes, we have to just execute the main function to get the prediction results.